ivansg44/biof-501-project/README.md

 ## Sample genome data

 The individual non-reference sample segment fasta files can be found nested in the [`samples/`][samples] directory.
+Full accession details can be found in the header of each fasta file, including genbank accession number.

 Sample fasta files must be placed in the appropriate nested segment director, and observe the following naming scheme:

 [samples]: samples/